SyncfusionExamples/how-to-create-wpf-nested-datagrid-view-in-wpf/README.md

-# How to create wpf nested datagrid view (master details view) in wpf?
+# How to Create WPF Nested DataGrid View (Master Details View) in WPF?

 ## About the sample

 This example illustrates how to create wpf nested datagrid view (master details view)?

-[SfDataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) provides support to represent the hierarchical data in the form of nested tables using Master-Details View.
+[WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) provides support to represent the hierarchical data in the form of nested tables using Master-Details View.
 You can expand or collapse the nested tables by using an expander in a row or programmatically.

 ## Generating Master-Details view from IEnumerable
 Master-Details View’s relation can be generated for the properties of type [IEnumerable](https://msdn.microsoft.com/en-us/library/system.collections.ienumerable.aspx) exists in the underlying data object.